 While mass is generally conserved in chemical reactions, nuclear reactions involve significant changes in mass due to the conversion of mass into energy (and vice versa), as described by E=mc².

 - Nuclear Fission and Fusion: In nuclear fission (e.g., in nuclear reactors) and nuclear fusion (e.g., in the Sun), a small amount of mass is converted into a large amount of energy.
-Therefore, when analyzing nuclear reactions, it is more accurate to consider the conservation of mass-energy rather than just mass alone.
+Which means, when analyzing nuclear reactions, it is more accurate to consider the conservation of mass-energy rather than just mass alone.

 FAQ